mingkaijiang/IBSS_climate/README.md

 R95P: the 95th percentile of daily precipitation
 R99P: the 99th percentile of daily precipitation
 PRCPTOT: annual total precipitation

-SDII:
+Additionally, there are consecutive dry and wet day indices.

-Predictabiilty scores are calculated based on the Colwell index.
+Predictabiilty scores are calculated based on the Colwell index for each extreme index.

 # Repository structure
 To run the script, simply run the "Run_programs.R" in the repository.
 All functions are stored in folder "modules".
-All processing scripts are stored in folder "R".
+All pre-requisitory scripts are stored in folder "R".
-Raw GHCN daily dataset must be downloaded from the GHCN website and store in  data/ghcnd_all/ghcnd_all
+Raw GHCN daily dataset must be downloaded from the GHCN website and store in  data/ghcnd_all/ghcnd_all (this directory is where the script is looking for input).

-More to be written...

 # References:
-Colwell (1974)
+Colwell, R.K., 1974.
+Predictability, constancy, and contingency of periodic phenomena.
+Ecology, 55: 1148-1153.
-Jiang et al. (2016) Journal of Climate
+Jiang et al., 2016.
+Journal of Climate (doi: https://doi.org/10.1175/JCLI-D-15-0560.1).
-Jiang et al. (2016) Scientific Reports
+Jiang et al., 2016.
+Scientific Reports (doi: 10.1038/srep29962).